GallopingDino/localization-key-generator/README.md

 Press `Regenerate` to change key for the current entry.
 Press `✕` to remove current entry from the table or `◯` to set entry reference empty without removing current entry from the table.

 If a generated key matches an existing key, it will be appended with an index, e. g. `weapon/tommy_gun/name-1`.
-You can specify position and format of the index in the key format string:
+The index position can be specified in the key format string.
+This ensures that even the first generated key will have a 0 index appended.

-    [AutoKey("{Type}/{rootName}/name-{index:D2}")]
+    [AutoKey("{Type}/{rootName}/name-{index}")]
     public LocalizedString Name;

 ###  Generating comments